Tongue Cancer

 Squamous cell carcinoma of the tongue

 The most common cancer of the tongue is squamous cell carcinoma, also known as epidermoid carcinoma.
 Squamous cell carcinoma of the tongue develops from squamous cells, which are thin and squamous cells of the epithelial layer covering the tongue surface.
-Squamous cell carcinoma is also common in areas such as the mouth, nose, throat, pharynx, larynx, thyroid, respiratory and digestive tracts.
+Squamous cell carcinoma is also common in areas such as the mouth, nose, throat, pharynx, larynx, thyroid, respiratory, and digestive tracts.
 Precancerous lesions of the mouth and tongue such as leukoplakia, erythroplakia, and xeroderma pigmentosum can also turn into squamous cell carcinoma over time.

 Minor salivary gland tumors

 There may also be malignant minor salivary gland tumors of the tongue such as mucoepidermoid carcinoma and adenoid cystic carcinoma.
 Both mucoepidermoid carcinoma and adenoid cystic carcinoma develop from microscopic salivary gland cells on the surface of the tongue.
-Mucoepidermoid carcinoma and adenoid cystic carcinoma show symptoms as swollen tongue rather than tongue ulcer.
+Mucoepidermoid carcinoma and adenoid cystic carcinoma show symptoms as a swollen tongue rather than a tongue ulcer.

 A patient who suspects tongue cancer should first consult an ear, nose, and throat doctor (otolaryngologist).
-To diagnose tongue cancer, the doctor first examines the patient’s tongue, mouth, throat, under chin, and neck.
-Later, the doctor takes tissue samples from the suspicious areas of the tongue for the pathologist to examine and various necessary imaging tests are performed.
+To diagnose tongue cancer, the doctor first examines the patient’s tongue, mouth, throat, under the chin, and neck.
+Later, the doctor takes tissue samples from the suspicious areas of the tongue for the pathologist to examine, and various necessary imaging tests are performed.

 Physical exam

 The doctor first examines the ulcer, lump, swelling, or patches of the tongue under a strong light.
 By wearing gloves, the doctor checks the hardness of the lesion of the tongue and its spread to the tongue, mouth, or surrounding tissues.
-Then, the doctor examines the patient’s under-chin and neck lymph nodes.
+Then, the doctor examines the patient’s under chin and neck lymph nodes.

 Removing a tissue sample